 What to Do if You are Tricked by a Phishing Scam

 If you are a Computer Courage customer, we recommend you call us immediately to have your account professionally cleaned.
-If you are not, here are some basic tips:

 - Change your password.

 - If any other accounts of yours anywhere on the web use the same username/password combo as your email, you’ll need to change them as well.
 Start with the important stuff like banks.

 - Scan your computer for viruses.